 This wildly entertaining film from Elza Kephart takes on the hypocrisy that can exist behind “ethically sourced” products from brands that barely pay lip service to the idea while making an extraordinarily fun movie featuring jeans that consume would be consumers.
-By taking the trope of monster movies having the underlying cause of events is something made up and making it a real world issue, Slaxx makes for a bloody good time with plenty of laughs that has something very serious to say.
+By taking the monstrous origins out of the traditionally silly and planting it into a real world issue, Slaxx makes for a bloody good time with plenty of laughs that has something very serious to say.
 Do yourself a favor and check it out when it comes to Shudder in March of 2021.

 In many ways, this shouldn’t work.
 There have been previous attempts to make the Holmes family more kid friendly and it’s fair to say the results have been mixed at best.
 It could also be seen as a cash grab on Millie Bobby Brown’s popularity on Stranger Things to get her cast in a big name property and leave it at that.
 Instead, we’re treated to the reality that Brown can absolutely anchor a movie with her performance and use arguably bigger names like Henry Cavill and Helena Bonham Carter as the supports they are obviously having such a fun time being.
 This is my pick for the best family movie of the year that can also appeal to parents.